Semi-ATE/QScreenCast/README.md

 # Known issues

+We need some 'services' from Qt, and it turns out that a same release doesn't implement the same things on differnt OS'es

 | Qt | 5.9.2 | 5.12.3 | 5.14 | 5.15 |
 |:----:|:------:|:-------:|:-------:|:-------:|
 | Channel | anaconda | conda-forge | PIP | Qt 5.15 |